jeetsukumaran/delineate/docs/index.md

 However, in the case of population lineages of *unknown* species affinities (i.e., status indicated by "0"), this may be an existing species label (if the population lineage was assigned to an existing species in the partition under consideration) or a new, arbitrary species label (if the population lineage was assigned to a new distinct species in the partition under consideration).
 In addition, in [FigTree] you can also choose to have the branches colored by "status", and this will highlight population lineages of (*a priori*) known vs unknown species affinities, and thus quickly identify the assigned species identities of the lineages of interest.

-### Calculating the Marginal Probability of Conspecificity and New Species Status for a Subset of Taxa
+### Summarizing the Marginal Probability of Conspecificity and New Species Status for a Subset of Taxa

 An analysis estimating the probabilities of different partition gives the \textit{joint} probability for different organizations of population lineages into subsets, with each subset constituting a distinct species.
 The maximum likelihood estimate of the species delimitation is given by the partition with the highest probability, and this is easily available from the JSON results file or the tree file (it is the first partition in the JSON file, and the first tree in the tree file).